vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

 kubectl apply -n istioinaction -f sample-apps/sleep.yaml
 ```

-After running these commands, we should check the pods running in the istioinaction namespace:
+3. After running these commands, you should check all of the pods have reached running in the `istioinaction` namespace:

 ```bash
 kubectl get po -n istioinaction
 ```

-Wait a few seconds till all of them reach the `Running` status:
+Wait a few seconds till all of them have reached the `Running` status:

 ```text
 NAME                                   READY   STATUS    RESTARTS   AGE